tprestegard/RepData_PeerAssessment1/PA1_template.md

 Now, we repeat the above calculations with the new dataset.
 First, we make a histogram of the the total number of steps per day.
-We have to gropu by date and sum over the groups
+We have to group by date and sum over the groups

 ```r